 Then I came to Finland which is English is not their official language at all.
 Surprisingly this is my fifth language.
 Finland is a country with two official languages, Finnish and Swedish.
 In a news published by YLE (national public broadcasting company) on 14.6.2013, the Finnish language is among the most difficult language for English speakers.
 If you are an expat like me and plan to stay here for a long time, it is best to learn one of the official languages.

-I came to Finland to study in a Finnish University of Applied Science so I selected the Finnish language to study for the language course option.
-I should have taken both languages but I only took one.
-Every year of my 4 years studies, we have about three months of language course for the first three years.
+I came to Finland to study at a Finnish University of Applied Science so I selected the Finnish language to study for the language course option.
+Should have taken both languages but I only took one.
+Every year of my 4 years of studies, we have about three months of language course for the first three years.

 To practice is the key to learn to speak Finnish